-This factsheet is about a bleeding disorder that is related to problems with your platelets called Bernard-Soulier syndrome.
+This factsheet is about a bleeding disorder that is related to problems with a blood-clotting factor called Bernard-Soulier syndrome.
 It is written to go with our Rare bleeding disorders booklet, where you will find much more information on living with one of these conditions.